TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 ## Build Standalone Package

 I started by configuring `react-virtual-scroll` to build a library package rather than the sample app.
 Vite provides [library mode](https://vitejs.dev/guide/build.html#library-mode) for this purpose.
-Apparently, library mode has a simple and opinionated configuration for browser-oriented JavaScript framework libraries.
+According to the documentation, library mode has a simple and opinionated configuration for browser-oriented JavaScript framework libraries.
 There's not much detail on what all the options in the example code are for.

 ```
 export default defineConfig({